-Several younger federal presidential republics have implemented direct popular votes for their chief executives.
-Brazil, Argentina, and Mexico are examples of large federations with presidential systems that directly elect their presidents.
+Several younger federal presidential republics—including Brazil, Argentina, and Mexico—have implemented direct popular votes for their chief executives.
 Brazil forces a runoff if no candidate wins a simple majority, while Argentina requires a candidate to win at least 45 percent of the popular vote—or at least 40 percent with a ten-plus point margin of victory over the nearest competitor—to avoid ballotage.
 Mexico elects its president in a single round with simple first-past-the-post rules.
 France, a unitary semi-presidential republic, also uses a direct popular vote with a majority requirement.
 All of these countries are proof that such a system can work.

-Critics of a direct popular vote say that, without the Electoral College, small states and rural voters would get ignored since candidates would just campaign in big cities and populous areas.
+Critics of a direct popular vote contend that, without the Electoral College, candidates would ignore small states and rural voters in favor of a handful of big cities.
 I find this hard to believe.
 Under the current system, candidates hardly pay any mind to small states anyways because they’re rarely competitive.
 Additionally, many campaigns for governor and the Senate already take the time to visit rural areas in their states to shore up support; there’s no reason why presidential campaigns would be any different.
 With a direct popular vote, rural voters’ votes would still count toward a national total, and those voters in rural states who didn’t vote for the majority party would no longer be disenfranchised, incentivizing candidates to reach out to them.

 Many of these critics can be categorized as one or more of the following: